alephium/docs/docs/project/glossary.md

 Alephium’s blockchain is sharded, and the Blockflow algorithm manages this.
 Currently, we have four groups with four shards in each one.

+### Smart Contract

+[Smart Contract (SC)](https://en.wikipedia.org/wiki/Smart_contract) is a computer program that enables transactions to be executed by rules predefined, without needing to rely on a third party, central authority or external mechanisms.
+In the blockchain context, a smart contract is written using the native Programing Language or is compiled (translated) to it and usually runs on the blockchain’s [Virtual Machine.](#virtual-machine)

+SCs on a blockchain can store arbitrary [state](#state) and execute arbitrary transactions.
+End clients also use transactions to interact with it.
+And the SC transactions can also invoke other SCs.
+These transactions might result in changing the state and sending coins from one smart contract to another or from one account to another.

+In Alephium, the smart contracts are written using the Ralph language and run on Alphred Virtual Machine.

 ### State

 The state is a [computer science concept](https://en.wikipedia.org/wiki/State_(computer_science)) where a machine can have multiple states, but only one at any given time.